pixelastic/aberlaas/README.md

 This option is not enabled by default.
 If you need it, you need to follow those
 steps:

-- Run `aberlaas setup --autoRelease`.
+- Run `aberlaas setup --auto-release`.
 It will setup the required `ENV` variables and ssh keys
-- Update your `aberlaas ci` script to `aberlaas ci --autoRelease`
+- Update your `aberlaas ci` script to `aberlaas ci --auto-release`
 - Uncomment the `add_ssh_keys` in your `.circleci.yml` file

 ## File structure